DawnDeWaay/tdd-amplify-react/README.md

 }
 ```

-- Lastly make sure you clean up the persisted notes after the Cypress test is run.
+- Lastly, make sure you clean up the persisted notes after the Cypress test is run.

 ```js
 after(() => {